vulkanosaure/ps-integrate/docs/DOCUMENTATION.md

 ## Options list

 #### type
 The most important type, you should always set it first.

-See section below for details
+*See section below for details*

 #### path
 The folder in which the layer will be exported.

-*If inside a container, this path is relative to the container's path.*
+*If inside a container, this path is relative to the container's path.
+Default : empty*

 #### filename
 The name of the file to be exported.

-If not specified, and ID will be automatically generated.
+*If not specified, and ID will be automatically generated.*

 #### name
 The name of the element, used template generation.

-If not specified, and ID will be automatically generated.
+*If not specified, and ID will be automatically generated.*

 #### bgparent
 An option used in the HTML template.